Proteusiq/hisia/README.md

 **Data:** 2016 TrustPilot's 254,464 Danish reviews' body and stars and [8 fake reviews]*20 see notes for explanation.<br>

 **Models**<br>
-Hisia, _LogisticRegression_ with SAGA, a variant of Stochastic Average Gradient (SAG) as a solver, L2 penalty was select for the base model.
+Hisia, _LogisticRegression_ with SAGA, a variant of Stochastic Average Gradient (SAG), as a solver, L2 penalty was select for the base model.
 Test score **accuracy is ca. 93%** and **recall of 93%**.
-SAGA is a faster solver for large datasets (rows and columns wise).
-As stochastic gradient, the memory of the previous gradient is incorporated/feed-forward current epoch.
+SAGA was selected because it is a faster solver for large datasets (rows and columns wise).
+As stochastic gradient, the memory of the previous epoch gradient is incorporated/feed-forward to the current epoch.
 This allows a faster convergence rate.
 Seeds: 42 in data split of 80% training, 20% test, and 42 in the model used for reproducibility.
 Check notebooks for other parameters.

 HisiaTrain, _SGDClassifier_, Stochastic Gradient Descent learner with smooth loss 'modified_huber as loss function and L2 penalty.
 Test score **accuracy 94%** and **recall of 94%**.
 SGDClassifier was select because of partial_fit.
 It allows batch/online training.